neerajtomar98/hacker-news-app/README.md

-This app simulates [ Hacker News ](https://news.ycombinator.com/) and plots a timeline chart for upvotes for each news feed item.
+ [ Hacker News App ](https://hacker-news-app-timeline.herokuapp.com/) simulates [ Hacker News ](https://news.ycombinator.com/) and plots a timeline chart for upvotes for each news feed item.
 It fetches the news feed from https://hn.algolia.com/api api.

 ### Functionalities provided